Kelmscott Manor: William Morris and family

 Kelmscott Manor was the country home of the writer, designer and socialist William Morris from 1871 until his death in 1896.
-Today it is owned by the Society of Antiquaries of London, and is open to the public on Thursday, Friday and Saturdays during the summer.
+Today it is owned by the Society of Antiquaries of London, and is open to the public on Thursdays, Fridays and Saturdays during the summer.

 Morris drew great inspiration from the unspoilt authenticity of the house's architecture and craftsmanship, and its organic relationship with its setting, especially its garden.
 The Manor is featured in Morris' work News from Nowhere.
 It also appears in the background of Water Willow, a portrait of his wife, Jane Morris, painted by Dante Gabriel Rossetti in 1871.

-After William Morris's death in 1896, the Manor continued to be occupied by his widow, Jane Morris (who purchased it in 1913) and later, his daughters.
-May Morris died in 1938 and bequeathed the house to Oxford University, on the basis the contents were preserved and the public were granted access.
-The University were unwilling to preserve the house as 'a museum piece' and passed the house and land to the Society of Antiquaries in 1962.
+After William Morris's death in 1896, the Manor continued to be occupied by his widow, Jane Morris (who purchased it in 1913) and later, his daughters Jenny and May.
+Jenny died in 1935 and May in 1938.
+She bequeathed the house to Oxford University, on the basis the contents were preserved and the public were granted access.
+The university were unwilling to preserve the house as 'a museum piece' and passed the house and land to the Society of Antiquaries in 1962.

+Wartime

+The first permanent residents to live in the Manor after the Morris family were the artists Edward and Stephanie Scott-Godwin, who were friends of May Morris.
+They lived there from 1940 until 1948, publishing a book on William Morris during that time with their own illustrations.
+According to Simon Poë this period marked "a transitional moment in the history of the house, between its Victorian heyday and its present incarnation as a heritage site and visitor attraction".